Cube-OS/cubeOS/docs/ecosystem/services/scheduler.rst

 Scheduler Service
 =================

-The KubOS system includes a scheduler service to facilitate recurring and one time tasks with specific timing requirements, and to facilitate managing these tasks in groups of system-level modes.
+The CubeOS system includes a scheduler service to facilitate recurring and one time tasks with specific timing requirements, and to facilitate managing these tasks in groups of system-level modes.

 .. warning::
-    The scheduler service is currently not included in Kubos Linux builds for the iOBC due to size constraints.
+    The scheduler service is currently not included in CubeOS Linux builds for the iOBC due to size constraints.
-    We are working on a fix and it will be included in the next release of KubOS.
+    We are working on a fix and it will be included in the next release of CubeOS.

 Behavior
 --------